 2. Sin, Harm, and the Breaking of God's Moral Law

 Where doubt attacks the mind, sin attacks the will.
-The enemy’s second major tactic is to make sin appealing, normalized, or consequence-free in appearance — while hiding what it actually does to the soul.
+The enemy's second major tactic is to make sin appealing, normalized, or consequence-free in appearance — while concealing what it actually does to the soul.

+This includes grave external sins: murder, sexual immorality, violence against others.
+But it also includes the quieter erosion of God's moral law through ideologies that reframe what He has called sinful as virtuous, tolerant, or even loving.
 The enemy also turns this inward, against the person themselves.
-He uses lust to enslave, addictions to imprison, and overwork to hollow people out until they have nothing left to give to God or others.
+He uses lust to enslave, addiction to imprison, and overwork to hollow people out until they have nothing left to give to God or others.
 He uses body dysmorphia and distorted self-image to lead people to harm their own bodies — the very temples of the Holy Spirit.
 Much of this happens without conscious awareness.
-People do not always realize they are being used against themselves.

 "Do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own." — 1 Corinthians 6:19